We have a flash flood watch happening here where we are at the EIB Southern Command.

 Perched above the Ohio River in downtown Cincinnati, Gregory's Montgomery Inn at the boathouse is the busiest independent restaurant in Ohio, serving hundreds of plates of its famous barbecued pork ribs a day.

-Second generation family eatery is one of many small businesses in America braced for a higher minimum wage.
+Second Generation Family Eatery is one of many small businesses in America braced for a higher minimum wage.

-Now there's a little paragraph here entitled Nobody Works for Minimum Wage.
+Now, there's a little paragraph here entitled, Nobody Works for Minimum Wage.

-In Ohio, the wage is set to climb to six eighty-five from five fifteen on January first.
+In Ohio, the wage is set to climb to $6.85 from $5.15 on January 1st.

-Uh uh it it it it goes on and on and on.
+It goes on and on and on.

-One uh one of the uh uh entrepreneurs affected by this said I don't think consumers quite understand it at some point they're gonna have to pay for the increased cost of goods.
+One of the entrepreneurs affected by this said, I don't think consumers quite understand it.

 I don't think too many of them understand it either.